TIBCOSoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 ## Prerequisites

+### Licensing
+A valid TIBCO Activation Service configuration is required before running any StreamBase EventFlow™ applications.
+The easiest way to do this for local development or testing is to create a license configuration file in the node user's home directory.
+The process for configuring the license activation is described in the **Welcome Guide > Activation in TIBCO Streaming and Model Management Server** page in the TIBCO Streaming documentation.

+### Kubernetes
 In addition to Docker (see [main Docker sample](../../../../../ef-2node/ef-2node-app/src/site/markdown/index.md) ), Kubernetes is also required to be installed and configured.
 In this sample we use **docker-for-desktop**, but see [Alternative Kubernetes Implementations](#alternative-kubernetes-implementations) for others.